 July 5th: Calendar preview for 2019 from our calendar people.
 New calendars on sale.

 Followed by Dave Hart's preview of our

 Aug 2nd: Annual Village Walk with Dave Hart at the helm.
 Route will be announced later.

 Sept 6th: Hall open at 6.30 for

 annual subscriptions.
-Annual General Meeting, election of committee, followed by a talk from our new
+Annual General Meeting, election of committee, followed by a talk about

 Martin's Church, with contributions from members of our research group.

 North Somerset Archaeologist, Cat Lodge, who will talk about local Hill Forts, including Worlebury.
 A great